epangelias/paracelsus/README.md

 - Put alert box into global, global.alert()
 - Make the generateAICOmpletion options the 2nc variable instead of first
 - Make createUser func have {} args
+- Make bottom of sign in "Dont have an account, sign up"
+- Auto catch all pages like in candela of homepage